Skip to main content

 You can skip creating indexes during collection creation and add indexes later.
 For details, see Manage Indexes.

-A function is used in full-text search to convert tokenized terms into sparse vectors with relevance scores.
+A function is used in full-text search to convert tokenized terms generated by an analyzer into sparse vectors with relevance scores.
 It applies scoring algorithms like BM25 to generate weighted representations for indexing and document ranking.

 Partition: A partition is a physical subset of a collection.
 A partition shares the same data schema with its parent collection but contains only a portion of the data in the collection.
 Each collection comes with one default partition.
 You can manually add more partitions for multi-tenancy and data management purposes.
 If no extra partition is created, all data inserted into a collection will fall into the default partition.
 For details, see Manage Partitions